 |(3.3MB)||Here you can see a video excerpt from a male song of the white-cheeked crested gibbon (Nomascus leucogenys) (video: Thomas Geissmann).|

-Mated gibbons usually sing together in
+Mated gibbons of most species usually sing together in

 duets.
 Duetting probably serves to advertise or strengthen the pair